American Airlines ready to resume talks with pilots' union

 A special meeting of the association’s board has been scheduled for Wednesday to determine next steps, Keith Wilson, President of the Allied Pilots Association, said in a statement.

-The airline, a unit of AMR Corp, filed for bankruptcy in November.
+The airline, a unit of AMR Corp AAMRQ.PK, filed for bankruptcy in November.

 American began implementing cost cuts for its pilots this month after a U.S. bankruptcy judge ruled the airline could abandon its collective bargaining agreement with the pilots union.
 The pilots, the only major work group at American that has not agreed on contract concessions since the carrier filed for Chapter 11, had voted down a final offer from the airline in August.